 ]]>

-Architecture Alumni Shine in AIA East TN AUD Design Competition /2024-aia-east-tn-aud-design-competition/ Thu, 17 Oct 2024 17:48:39 +0000 /?p=22133 Five of the six winning designs in AIA East Tennessee's ADU competition were created by UT School of Architecture alumni.
+Architecture Alumni Shine in AIA East TN ADU Design Competition /2024-aia-east-tn-aud-design-competition/ Thu, 17 Oct 2024 17:48:39 +0000 /?p=22133 Five of the six winning designs in AIA East Tennessee's ADU competition were created by UT School of Architecture alumni.
 The competition showcased innovative approaches to addressing Knoxville's housing challenges through accessory dwelling units.

 ]]>